-Do you feel like you've reached the breaking point?
-Many of us have.
+I'm running into more and more friends expressing frustration and tiredness and overwhelm.
+You probably know what I'm talking about right?
+I do too.
 We seem to always be trying to do more, and more seems to be asked of us all the time.
-Our days are hectic and we struggle to relax.
+Our days are hectic and we struggle to slow down and relax.
 But often we come home and our homes inadvertently keep us on edge instead of soothing our frayed nerves.

 Look around you.
 How does your space make you feel?
 Is it dark and dreary?
 Are too many bright colours overwhelming you?
 Does it feel cluttered and stifling?

-I've seen over and over how redesigning our homes can be so effective in he;ping us to slow down, rest, and recharge.
+I've seen over and over how redesigning our homes can be so effective in helping it's inhabitants to slow down, rest, and recharge.
 And most of the time, it's by toning down anything visually 'loud' in favour of calming and neutral spaces, with smaller hits of colour and texture and personality mixed in.
 I'm not saying that means you have to paint your walls white.
-But perhaps give it a second thought.
-Read on to see why and how to choose the right white.
+Often times you can acieve a calming effect with other light neutral colours.
+But perhaps give it white a second thought.

 I'm sure you know the benefits of decluttering (a cluttered space = a cluttered mind).
-However, using white paint at home and work is something that you may not have thought about when trying to figure out how to relax and slow down your life.
+However, using white paint at home and work is a solution you may not have considered when trying to figure out how to relax and slow down your life.
 Research shows that white spaces have a positive effect on mood and energy.
 I choose white for walls 90% of the time for myself and clients, and the spaces always feel fresher, lighter, and more relaxed and serene.